 Jason Atherton's restaurant is in the Nova development in Victoria, and this time it's an Italian - something he's been wanting to open for a while.
 Expect a mix of pasta dishes, pizzas from the huge open oven and more besides.
 There's takeaway and also a separate bar upstairs.
 And keep an eye our for the special pizzas he runs in collaboration with London's top chefs.

-Hunan is rated as one of London's best Chinese restaurants, rated extremely highly by chefs and critics alike.
-As the name suggests, you can expect Hunanese cooking here - so there's heat going on, but you'll be asked if you want them to dial it back, if needed.
+Hunan is rated as one of London's best Chinese restaurants, loved by chefs and critics alike.
+As the name suggests, you can expect Hunanese cooking here - so there's going to be plenty of heat.

-This restaurant in Victoria has an ex-sommelier from River Cafe and a chef from Brawn, so expect a particularly good wine list and a Modern British seasonal menu to match with it.
-It's rated as one of the best in Victoria and there are two options if you're heading down - have a quick bite at the bar or head to the dining room for a longer dinner.
+With an ex-sommelier from River Cafe and a chef from Brawn, visitors to Lorne should expect a particularly good wine list and a Modern British seasonal menu to match with it.
+It's deservedly rated as one of the best restaurants in Victoria.

 Market Hall is on a mission to change the image of food courts in London.
 They're gathering some top names - many who have never done anything outside their main restaurants - all under one roof.
 It's a good way to see the real breadth of food in London all in one place.
 Just order your food, grab a pew and they'll buzz when it's ready.
 And repeat.
 And repeat.

-With London being the strongest it's ever been for high-end Indian restaurants, the Quilon has been one of the longest serving in the city - and its kept its Micheli star too.
+With London being the strongest it's ever been for high-end Indian restaurants, the Quilon has been one of the longest serving in the city - and it's kept its Michelin star too.
 It's also the sister restaurant of Bombay Brasserie.
 Expect south west coastal Indian cuisine with a high-end feel.

 The Goring has been a London institution for over 100 years.
 It's around the corner from Buckingham Palace and the Queen has been known to pop in from time to time, so if you're lucky you might see a royal or two.
-Expect high-end Michelin=starred dining and the eggs drumkilbo that have been on the menu in some form for ages - and were a fave of the Queen Mother.
+Here you'll find high-end Michelin-starred dining.
+Don't miss out on the eggs drumkilbo - they were a fave of the Queen Mother.

-Naughty Piglets has been a big hit in Brixton and caught the eye of none other than Andrew Lloyd-Webber.
+The Naughty Piglet group started out in Brixton where they caught the eye of none other than Andrew Lloyd-Webber.
 He brought them to The Other Place Theatre for their second restaurant.
 It's all about sharing plates and there's a big focus on their strong natural wine list too.

 The best of Victoria and Pimlico